 For other organizations however this is backwards… or upside down.
 Yes, I know the research on this is all over the place but it leans one way.
 That way suggests two things.
 First, brainstorming does not work well for generating great ideas.
 Second, groups make better decisions than individuals.

 In brainstorming situations people too easily fall into group think and/or adjust their brilliance to a level that doesn’t offend.
 This is often subtle and subconscious so virtually impossible to adjust for.
 Biases like in-group, out-group, polarization, and social loafing often result in less than spectacular ideas.

 Most people believe that idea generation is best performed in groups… However, controlled research has consistently shown that people produce fewer ideas and ideas of lower quality when they work in a group as compared with when they work alone.
 Thus, contrary to popular belief, group interaction inhibits the ideation process.
 (Nijstad & Stroebe)

 To adjust for and address this, the best way to conduct a brainstorm is to deconstruct it.
 Ask people to brainstorm on their own AND if trust is an issue then provide a way to collect ideas anonymously.
 This will allow for the best range of ideas and will make it more likely that the outlier’s often unique ideas will be added to the mix.

 Now armed with a manageable list of ideas take them to the group for prioritization or decision making.
-If it’s a customer that you are doing this for they can and probably will make their own decision and you can help them best by providing them with a crowdsourced or group generated opinion of the best ideas.
+If it’s a customer that you are doing this for they can, and probably will, make their own decision.
+You can help them best by providing a crowdsourced or group-generated opinion of the best ideas.

 Echoing Surowiecki, Harri Oinas-Kukkonen finds that “In some cases, groups are remarkably intelligent and are often smarter than the smartest people in them.”
 The conditions that make groups smarter than individuals again include diversity, independence, and decentralization while adding that the best decisions are a product of disagreement and contest.
 He also says that: